Ocramius/ProxyManager/docs/access-interceptor-scope-localizer.md

 ## Known limitations

  * It is **NOT** possible to intercept access to public properties
+ * It is **NOT** possible to proxy interfaces, since this proxy relies on `parent::method()` calls.
+   Interfaces obviously don't provide a parent method implementation.
  * calling `unset` on a property of an access interceptor scope localizer (or the real instance) will cause the two objects to be un-synchronized, with possible unexpected behaviour.
  * serializing or un-serializing an access interceptor scope localizer (or the real instance)